KeyofStars/PC5253_Project/README.md

 # Complex System Project

+This repository is the percolation part for our project of Complex System course.

 Cause the csv file is too large, I can't upload it to github.
-Please download it by yourself.

-Test the change of git.
+If you want the csv file, you can contact me by email.

+Also, only build_network.py needs the csv file, other files can run without the csv file.